(For 2013–2014 academic year) Associate Professors

-The study of the German language not only provides students with the necessary basis for a rigorous and sophisticated understanding of German culture in its diversity.
-It also develops in them a more profound understanding of their native language and of the relationship between language and knowledge: “Wer fremde Sprachen nicht kennt, weiß nichts von seiner eignen”; “those who don’t know foreign languages know nothing of their own” (Goethe).
+The study of a foreign language not only provides students with the necessary basis for any rigorous or sophisticated understanding of a foreign culture, but also develops in them a more profound understanding of their native language and of the relationship between language and knowledge — “Wer fremde Sprachen nicht kennt, weiß nichts von seiner eignen”; “those who don’t know foreign languages know nothing of their own” (Goethe).

-Our beginning and intermediate language courses emphasize cultural knowledge about contemporary German-speaking societies and provide a strong foundation in the skills of speaking, comprehending, reading, and writing German.
-This sequence prepares students to engage in more advanced study of German language, literature, and cultural history, as well as interdisciplinary study and work in complementary academic fields.
-The German department encourages students to participate in our Study Group Program in Freiburg and to enroll in related courses in other disciplines at Colgate such as philosophy, history, film and media studies, music, international relations, linguistics, and art history.
+The beginning and intermediate language courses emphasize cultural knowledge about contemporary German-speaking societies and provide a strong foundation in the skills of speaking, comprehending, reading, and writing German.
+This sequence prepares students well to engage in more advanced study of German language, literature, and cultural history, as well as interdisciplinary study and work in complementary academic fields.
+The German department encourages students to enroll in related courses in other disciplines such as philosophy, history, music, international relations, linguistics, and art history.
+A major in German is an excellent preparation for graduate studies in these fields as well as in literature and German Studies, and can also give students a competitive edge in such fields as economics, politics, law, business, journalism, consulting, and publishing.

 A major in German literature and culture consists of a minimum of eight courses.
 Normally these eight courses include five 400-level courses (including a senior seminar) and three 300-level courses.
 Exceptions require the permission of the department chair.
 University regulations require that a student maintain a minimum GPA of 2.00 in the courses comprising the major or minor program.